 Now, let’s chat about how easy it is to make this gluten free ramen.
 It starts with slicing the mushrooms SUPER finely, I like to use a mandolin.
 You also need to chop the ginger and garlic finely.
 And for this, I like to use the food processor.
 You simply add in the garlic (skins removed) and ginger and blend until fine pieces form.
 Saute the mushrooms, ginger and garlic in a pot until they start to brown.
 Then add in the miso paste, tamari, maple syrup, and sesame oil.
 Give this all a quick stir and pour in that vegetable broth.
 Bring this mixture to a boil and then simmer it (with the lid off) for roughly ten minutes.

-Once the noods are al dente top the vegan miso ramen with green onions and BOOM it is ready to enjoy!
+Once the noods are al dente top the gluten free ramen with green onions and BOOM it is ready to enjoy!
 This dish is best fresh!

 Look Here For More 30 Minute Vegetarian Meals